wikipathways/wikipathways.github.io/help.md

 <li>Are all pathways tagged with appropriate ontology tags, and does each pathway have a useful description?</li>
 </ul>
 </p>
-<p>Anyone is welcome to join the WikiPathways Curator Community.
+<p>Anyone is welcome to join as a Community Editor.
 Please <a href="https://github.com/wikipathways/wikipathways.github.io/discussions" target="_blank">contact us</a> if you are interested.</p>
 </div>
 <hr>
 <div id="communities">